davidhartsough/writings/src/markdown/advice-for-new-devs.md

 — a fake quote I made up

 Ground zero is making sure you have the tools of the trade ready.
-An amazing toolbox is essential for an amazing crafts(wo)man.
+An amazing toolbox is essential for an amazing craftsperson.
 A good development environment exponentially enhances your coding capabilities.

 1. Configure your command-line interface of choice, such as Terminal, [Hyper](https://hyper.is/), or [iTerm](https://www.iterm2.com/) on Mac.
 1. Install git via [Xcode Command Line Tools](https://hackernoon.com/install-git-on-mac-a884f0c9d32c) (Mac only) or the [git-scm download](https://git-scm.com/downloads).